turingschool/frontend-lightning-talks/schedule-1804.md

 26. CSS Styleguides
 27. Linters - what, why, how, types?
 28. Take your `git` foo to the next level
-29. Algorithms or die - top algorithms programmers should know
+Tom King Algorithms or die - top algorithms programmers should know
 30. Hacking the FE interview
 ```